rzwink/playlistGPT/README.md

 # PlaylistGPT - YourBaroness Inspired Playlist Generator

 PlaylistGPT is a Python-based application inspired by a Reddit post on r/YourBaroness.
-The user asked for music recommendations similar to Baroness, which led to a rich thread of responses from the community.
+I asked for music recommendations similar to Baroness, which led to a rich thread of responses from the community.
 This application takes those recommendations, processes them, and creates a Spotify playlist featuring popular tracks from the mentioned bands.

 ## Features